-- Systems integrators, such as Cambridge Technology Partners, Sapient Corporation, large accounting firms;

-Scient Corporation and Viant Corporation;

-- Large consulting firms, such as Andersen Consulting and the consulting arms of the $\hfill \ensuremath{\mathsf{C}}$ and Perot Systems;

-- Outsourcing firms, such as Computer Sciences Corporation, Electronic Data $\ensuremath{\mathsf{Systems}}$

-- Information technology staffing firms, such as Keane, Inc. and Renaissance Worldwide;

-- Internet service firms, such as Proxicom, Inc. and USWeb Corporation; and we expect to face additional competition from new entrants.

-- In-house information technology and professional services and support departments of our current and potential partners.
+- Systems integrators, such as Cambridge Technology Partners, Sapient Corporation, - Scient Corporation and Viant Corporation; - Large consulting firms, such as Andersen Consulting and the consulting arms of the large accounting firms; - Outsourcing firms, such as Computer Sciences Corporation, Electronic Data Systems and Perot Systems; - Information technology staffing firms, such as Keane, Inc. and Renaissance Worldwide; - Internet service firms, such as Proxicom, Inc. and USWeb Corporation; and - In-house information technology and professional services and support departments of our current and potential partners.

-In addition, there are relatively low barriers to entry into this market and
+In addition, there are relatively low barriers to entry into this market and we expect to face additional competition from new entrants.